 July 25 – Seeking Solutions

 For more information, http://www.uua.org/socialjustice/issuesprocess/currentissues/immigration/index.shtml

 Understanding the Causes of Migration

 June 6, 2011

-This session will introduce participants to each other and get a sense of what they bring with them to the discussion and what they hope to gain; engage participants with the personal reasons for why people immigrate; and to begin to think about how our national policy should treat different kinds of immigrants.
+This session introduced participants to each other and gave them a sense of what they bring with them to the discussion and what they hope to gain; engaged participants with the personal reasons for why people immigrate; and had them begin to think about how our national policy should treat different kinds of immigrants.

 - Definition of Terms – Handout 1.1